GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 ### 1.1 Prerequisite(s)

 - Completion of Intro to Linux parts 1, 2 and 3 (or at least familiarity of the material)
-- `bash` command line (Ubuntu in WSL will be the default for all commands shown)
+- `bash` command line (Ubuntu interactive container on the GPSC will be the default for all commands shown)

 ### 1.2 Objectives